NP95/cc/README.md

 Cache coherency protocols are the architectural mechanisms by which the Single Writer/Multiple Reader (SWMR) invariant in cached, multiprocessors systems is managed.
-Although the performance and functional correctness of such protocols form a central aspect of the modern-day System-On-Chip (SOC) design, there is often inability to model either the performance characteristics or validate the functional correctness of such protocols in the absence of working RTL.
+Although the performance and functional correctness of such protocols form a central aspect in the design of modern-day System-On-Chip (SOC), there is often some inability to model either the performance characteristics of such protocols or validate their functional correctness in the absence of working
+RTL.
 Very often there is insufficient time to fully understand the minutae of a top-level design before important architectural decisions or trade-offs must be made.
-In addition, quite often teams lack individuals with the cross-disciplined skillset required to accomplish the task, including: a detailed understanding of computer architecture, knowledge of software design, hardware design, and domain knowledge (coherency).
-Often decisions are made to commit to some incremental version of a design which has gone before, without truely understanding the performance and/or functional trade-offs, which only become known until after a large development committment has already been made.
+In addition, quite often even large and established teams lack individuals with the cross-disciplined skillset required to accomplish the task, including: a detailed understanding of computer architecture, knowledge of software design, hardware design, and domain knowledge (coherency).
+Decisions are often made to commit to some incremental version of a prior design without truely understanding the performance and/or functional trade-offs, which can only become known until after a large development commitment has already been made.
 From the author's own experience, a very large and well-known semiconductor company (beginning with a Q.) produced an ARM-based SOC which exhibited a very serious (system halting) protocol